CapillanesFrizty/MMMProject/README.md

 !PS: if a css is declared in the :root{} it is globaly declared, it means that you can access a css declaration in any css file

+@@ Difference between Script element location @@

+!If you place the <script> tag in the <head> section, the browser will load the script before displaying the content of the page.
+This means that the JavaScript code will be executed before the page is fully loaded.
+This can cause issues if the script depends on elements of the page that have not yet been loaded, such as DOM elements.

+!If you place the <script> tag at the end of the <body> section, the browser will load the script after the content of the page has been displayed.
+This means that the JavaScript code will be executed after the page is fully loaded, ensuring that all the elements that the script depends on are available.

++It's a best practice to place <script> tags at the end of the <body> section to ensure that the page loads quickly and that JavaScript code is executed only after all the necessary page elements are loaded.
+However, there may be cases where you need to place the <script> tag in the <head> section, such as when the script needs to be loaded before the page content is rendered.

 @@Task: @@

 !March 31 to April 2: Login, Register, Forgot Password (UI UX only) !April 3 to April 6: admin pages(UI UX only)

+@@ISSUE:@@
+-form action property and addmodel.php header("Location: <url of productAdd.html>") can't access the html file